MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/linkedin.md

 * Object Oriented Design
 * Pair Programming

-Delete non-web- or tech-related skills.
-You don't want to be a jack of all trades.

 ## Projects

 LinkedIn makes it easy to link to your personal projects.
 Employers will love that.
 It also looks cool if you worked on a project with someone else and list them as a collaborator.
 It shows you like to work in teams!